-includes details about Bokeh’s prerequisites as well as Bokeh’s required and
+This section provides more detailed information about installing Bokeh.
+This includes details about Bokeh’s prerequisites as well as Bokeh’s required and optional dependencies.

-3.6+ only.
+Bokeh is officially supported (and continuously tested) on CPython versions 3.9 and later.
 It’s possible that Bokeh does work on other versions of Python, but no guarantees or support are provided.

 Use this command to install Bokeh:

 Alternatively, if you want to make sure you always have the most recent version of Bokeh after each new release, install from the Bokeh channel directly: